 This famous passage still speaks to us as it spoke to them.

 The first great truth in this passage is that "Our struggle is not against flesh and blood, but against...... spiritual forces of evil in the heavenly realms", v12.
-Powers of darkness seeking to devour us.
-This is the true battle.
+Powers of darkness seeking to devour us, and it is here where our battle lies.
 Paul describes these powers in different ways.
 The passage even reads as if they might be human powers, but they are spiritual "authorities".
-They are powers from beyond us, evil heavenly powers intruding and invading our world.
-The attacker is the "evil one", the devil, whispering his lies and playing to our self interest.
+They are powers from beyond us, evil powers intruding and invading our world.
+The attacker is the evil one, the devil, whispering his lies and playing to our self interest.

 The second great truth in our passage for study is that for us to "take our stand against the devil's schemes", to be "strong in the Lord and in his mighty power", we must "put on the full armor of God", v10.
 Victory against the tempter is ours if we wear the armor of God.
 As Luther put it:

 He harms us not a whit,